The service in Darien, launched on Oct. 1, 2017, is held at Darien Library at 9:00 a.m. and 10:30 a.m. (identical services).

 What about children and youth?

 Sunday morning programs for kids is available at the Darien service.
 Also on Sunday morning, there is a program for middle school students only (grades 6-8).
-Students are dismissed for Youth Group part-way through the worship service and meet together on the 2nd floor of the library.
-Youth staff lead students to Youth Group and take them back downstairs at the end of the service (approximately 11:10 a.m.).
+Students are dismissed for Youth Group part-way through the 10:30 a.m. worship service and meet together on the 2nd floor of the library.
+Youth staff lead students to Youth Group and take them back downstairs at the end of the service.
 Youth Group program includes music, games, community-building, and a discussion-based lesson from the Bible taught by the Youth staff.
 Adult volunteers will also be present at Youth Group.

 Huddles, midweek small groups for youth, will be available in Greenwich and Darien.
-All Stars, a midweek group for Kindergarten through 5th grade, will be held at Trinity's Ministry Center in Cos Cob, beginning on Jan.
-17, 2018.
+All Stars, a midweek group for Kindergarten through 5th grade, is held at Trinity's Ministry Center in Cos Cob on Wednesday afternoons during the school year.

 How will we continue to feel like one church?